-My research addresses supply-chain, service operations and pricing questions and focuses on how digital technologies enables business model innovation.
-I incorporate economic (game-theoretic) models as well as data-driven tools in operational settings that enable the analysis of individual and multi-firm decisions.
-I am especially interested in the impact of consumer behavior on pricing and operational decisions with applications in retail and services as well as on policy implications in the public and private sectors.
+My research addresses service operations, platform operations, and pricing questions and focuses on how digital technologies enable business model innovation.
+I incorporate economic (game-theoretic) models as well as data-driven tools in operational settings.
+I am especially interested in the impact of consumer behavior on pricing and operational decisions with applications in retail, services, and platforms, as well as on policy implications in these domains.

 My work has been published in Management Science, Manufacturing & Service Operations Management, Operations Research, and Marketing Science.
 I serve as an associate editor at Manufacturing & Service Operations Management and as a senior editor at Production & Operations Management.